 Some of these defects are evident in visual inspections, but others require more detailed evaluation.
 Questions 1, 2 and 3 are the most important to begin evaluating a tree.
 After walking the above 13 steps, you may realize that there are quite a few trees (probably too many) under your responsibility that are not healthy or perhaps not safe.
 What should a non-arborist do?
 Do nothing and hope for the best?
 The answer is no.

 These two suppressed growth indicators show that the tree's root system has become anoxic, probably because it tried to survive in compacted soil and, at the same time, because of its low soil volume.You can safely dig up to four feet (1.2 m) below the cross section of the pavement with an air shovel that exposes all the main roots; do not dig or cut roots that are not surrounded by roots.
 If the tree is in a small tree pit or on a boulevard with a narrow strip of earth, that soil must be spread out with an air shovel and replaced.
 If there are patios, lawns, or parks adjacent to the tree, create roots 2.4 to 3 m (8 to 10 ft) wide in the tree trunk with an air shovel under the sidewalks.
 Connect these roots to the adjoining soil.

 If adjacent soil volumes are not available, increase the total rooting area by using suspended pavement to increase the actual available soil to 1000 cubic feet (28 cubic meters) per tree.For a sidewalk that is 6 feet (1.8 m) wide, remove the old filler with an air shovel along the entire width and lower 4 feet (1.2 m) without cutting the root system or any infrastructure, to a length of 42 feet (12.8 m).
 The roots of existing trees, spread through the air, will grow rapidly and quickly colonize this newly available soil.
 As a result, the treetop growth rate in width and height will be extremely fast (Stahl).
 To ensure that root plate development continues to grow at its maximum, your city's arborist will need to perform an annual evaluation for the first 3 years and possibly prescribe crown reduction during this phase of rapid growth, especially in areas where hurricanes or tornadoes are common.Eliminate codominants as soon as possible: the smaller the tree when the branches are removed, the better.

 Codominant branches larger than 8 inches (20 cm) in diameter should be removed one at a time, and further removal of the codominant branches only after the wound from the previous extraction has callosed or closed.
 This can take several years (so the smaller the tree, the better).
 Research indicates that community stewardship can greatly influence the survival of trees.And while there are some cases where you should consult an arborist, in many cases a simple checklist like the one below can effectively guide anyone to identify healthy, unhealthy and unsafe trees in more than 80% of field cases.
 This isn't exhaustive and there are always exceptions, but this simple 13-step evaluation process will be reliable in most urban situations.

 Examine all parts of the tree, including the roots, root or trunk, the main stem and bark, the general canopy, and individual branches.
 Be sure to examine all sides of the tree.Use a pair of binoculars to see the branches high above the ground.
-The inspection of the trees will include a careful examination of your trees.
-During the inspection, an arborist will evaluate the structure and soil of the tree to determine the health of the bark, branches, and more.
+The inspection of trees will include a careful examination of your trees.
+During this inspection, an arborist will evaluate both structure and soil of your tree to determine its health - from bark condition to branches - and more.

-The test results can provide the arborist with important information about the tree.Tree risk assessment is a systematic process used to identify, analyze and assess the degree of risk that a tree may pose to nearby structures or people.
+The test results can provide your arborist with important information about your tree.Tree risk assessment is a systematic process used to identify, analyze and assess degree of risk that a tree may pose to nearby structures or people.
 It provides certified arborists with a standardized and systematic process for assessing tree risk and determining whether or not a dangerous tree represents an unacceptable risk.
-The cost of a consultation with an arborist will save you money in the long run, as you will receive an accurate diagnosis and professional recommendations on the steps you should take with your trees.
-An expert, such as a certified arborist from the local company Davey Tree Expert Company, can evaluate the tree with the right tools and determine if the tree can be treated or if it is better to replace it.
+The cost of consulting with an arborist will save you money in long run as you will receive accurate diagnosis and professional recommendations on steps you should take with your trees.
+An expert such as certified arborist from local company Davey Tree Expert Company can evaluate your tree with right tools and determine if it can be treated or if it is better to replace it.